drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-vi.md

 writing, but I think that's partially my fault.
 The game opens up in the latter-half.
 There's a lot of side-content to do.
 You can gather up the full cast, go on quests for powerful pieces of equipment, finish the side-stories of each of the part members, and so on.
 I wanted to see it _all_, so I did.
+Some of it was great!
+Some of it...

-Unfortunately I didn't enjoy the writing quality of that content nearly as much.
+Unfortunately I didn't enjoy large portions of that content.
 Part of it is that I just wasn't invested in a handful of party members.
-Some of this was great!
-I just would have had a better time with the game if I focused more on completing the main story and whatever side stories actually engaged me, and skipped the stories for characters I didn't really like.
-I do think that having a load of side-content I don't enjoy is a negative, but since it was my stubbornness that made me play it all, I won't let that affect my opinion of the game overall too much.
+I would have had a better time with the game if I focused more on completing the main story and whatever side stories actually engaged me, and skipped the stories for characters I didn't really like.

 This left me feeling torn after finishing the game.
 It's taken me a long time to write this review, because there was this lingering feeling.
 I was conflicted.
 I felt like the story really fell off in the second half, and that made me want to lower the score, but I also remembered _loving_ it at the start, and I was satisfied by the ending.
-After coming to the above realization, and accepting that the highs of the game were truly high enough to outshine any of the lows, I'm back to thinking this is one of my all-time favorite games.
+I do think that having a load of side-content I don't enjoy is a negative, but since it was my stubbornness that made me play it all, I won't let that affect my opinion of the game overall too much.
+After coming to that realization, and accepting that the highs of the game were truly high enough to outshine any of the lows, I'm back to thinking this is one of my all-time favorite games.

 Thinking back on the main events and the most important party-members' stories, it was a fantastic experience throughout.

-My main criticism of the main story writing is that I don't feel like we got quite enough out of the Espers.
+My main criticism of the main story is that I don't feel like we got quite enough out of the Espers.
 It was a very character-focused story, so I can understand that there wasn't much room for anything else.
 I just would have liked to learn more about the Espers and their world.
 They're left as this mystical, mostly unexplained thing.
-We know who they are, what they can do, and their history (though largely through the human perspective).
-That's all cool, and it serves the story well.
-I just wish we learned more about their culture.
+We know who they are, what they can do, and bits of their history (though largely through the human perspective).
+That's all cool, and it serves the story well---I just wish we learned more about their culture.
 It would have made me care about them more.
 Speaking of caring about them more, very few of them felt like anything more than an anthropomorphized piece of equipment.
 I enjoyed exploring the stories of those that received more detailed writing.
 I wish we got more of that.
 It's really the missed opportunities that get to me.
 I'd love to see an expanded version of this game someday, like the FFVII remakes are doing.

 On to the good:

 I adored most of the cast.
 They were full of personality and good characterization.
-Their individual stories were engaging, and their interactions with each other were really good.
+Their individual stories were engaging, and their interactions with each other were really endearing.
 There were many touching character moments and arcs throughout the story:

 Celes || constantly trying to prove her loyalty, sacrificing herself for the others, and succeeding even in the most dire situations ||